French cruiser Lalande: Service history

 Lalande was reactivated in 1898 and assigned to the Mediterranean Squadron.
 The unit at that time consisted of four pre-dreadnought battleships, four ironclads, two armored cruisers, and three other protected cruisers, among other smaller vessels.
 She took part in the maneuvers that year, which lasted from 5 to 25 July.
 The ship was placed in the 2nd category of reserve in Toulon later that year.
 Lalande and her sister ships had been deactivated and placed in the reserve fleet by January 1901.
 Between 1902 and 1905, the ship received new boilers at Rochefort.
 She was reactivated in 1906 and assigned to the Mediterranean Squadron.
 She took part in the fleet maneuvers that year, which began on 6 July with the concentration of the Northern and Mediterranean Squadrons in Algiers.
-The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseilles, France, and concluding on 4 August.
+The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseille, France, and concluding on 4 August.
 She was present for a naval review in Marseille on 16 September with elements of the Mediterranean Squadron.

 She remained in service with the Mediterranean Squadron in 1907, and in 1908.
 Lalande was placed in special reserve on 18 February 1909 in Bizerte in French Tunisia so that she could be re-boilered once again, but on 3 November, the work was postponed before ultimately being cancelled on 17 June 1910.
 The navy instead decided to discard the ship, and she was decommissioned on 15 April 1911.
 Struck from the naval register the same day, she was placed for sale on 14 August 1912 and was eventually sold to M. Boccarra on 13 October, and she was subsequently broken up for scrap.